-- 1. A minimum of ten (10) competencies must be completed to successfully complete this course.
-All comps require prior initials, the comp forms still requires the date, techniques, MR# (student initials then accession#/ MMDD) (kl123456789/ 0825 and completion by the supervising technologist.
-Clinical faculty will perform one of the ten competencies so the Student is responsible for the remaining 9.
-All ten must be completed with a 90% or above to successfully complete the Course. - 2.
-The student must ask a supervising technologist prior to start of the exam for permission to comp and assure that the technologist is ready to observe the patient.
+- The student must ask a supervising technologist prior to start of the exam for permission to comp and assure that the technologist is ready to observe the patient.
 Once a student asks to be comped the competency will count unless the supervising technologist needs to take over the exam due to the poor performance of the student.
 The supervising technologist should grade the competency according to the student's performance.
-All competency grades are recorded in blackboard. - 3.
-The Salmon paper comp is still being utilized for all comps accept the OR/Sterile field (that comp form is bright yellow).
+All competency grades are recorded in blackboard. - 2.
+The Salmon paper comp is utilized for all comps accept for the OR/Sterile field (that comp form is bright yellow).
 Students should give the competency to the technologist prior to comping and when the technologist has graded the competency the form should be put in the site lock box.
-Students should enter comp in PX/DX on same day.
+Students should enter comp in Case Logs on same day.
 Once the student enters the competency in Case Logs the box should be open and the technologist will remove the competency and enter the information from the hard copy to E-value.
-If student worked with a technologist who is not in the Evalue system send the request to the Faculty clinical instructor.
+If student worked with a technologist who is not in the E-value system send the request to the Faculty clinical instructor.
 After the form is complete put in the lock box.
 The faculty will remove forms from lock box when visiting the site.
 If the site gives the student permission the student may enter the competency in Case Logs at the time of the exam and technologists can fill out the electronic online version immediately.
-The competency form can then be placed in lock box for faculty to retrieve.

-- 4. Students must achieve a minimum grade of 90% on their competencies to pass that specific exam.
+The competency form can then be placed in lock box for faculty to retrieve. - 3.
+Students must achieve a minimum grade of 90% on their competencies to pass that specific exam.
 If they do not get 90% or higher they must ask for further help in the clinical area or school positioning lab before attempting the competency again.
-Grades below 90 % are part of the student's permanent final grade compilation. - 5.
-Students should work with a variety of technologists.
+Grades below 90 % are part of the student's permanent final grade compilation.

+- 4. Students should work with a variety of technologists.
 The competencies should reflect this distribution.
 Each semester the student may have no more than 50% of their competencies completed by one specific technologist.
-The College faculty will not accept additional competencies from that technologist without extenuating circumstances. - 6.
-A competency will receive an automatic failure if the incorrect patient, body part or side is done, or a repeat is necessary due to not following the site protocol. - 7.
-Student are required to enter all competencies in Case Logs as soon as possible to give the supervising technologist access to the online submission for the comp. - 8.
+The College faculty will not accept additional competencies from that technologist without extenuating circumstances. - 5.
+A competency will receive an automatic failure if the incorrect patient, body part or side is done, or a repeat is necessary due to not following the site protocol. - 6.
+Student are required to enter all competencies in Case Logs as soon as possible to give the supervising technologist access to the online submission for the comp. - 7.
 The college faculty has the right to recomp a student on any previous completed competency.
 If the student does not achieve a 90% or above on the faculty re-comp the college faculty can revoke the comp.
 The student is then responsible for achieving another passing competency for that exam with the College faculty.
-Remediation on the positioning skills is required prior to a new competency attempt. - 9.
+Remediation on the positioning skills is required prior to a new competency attempt. - 8.
 Students are encouraged to do more competencies than the required number per semester.
-These extra competencies are counted and prove to be of benefit when completing the competency check list. - 10.
-Students may not recomp exams during this semester. - 11.
-Completed, graded competencies may not be carried over to the next semester. - 12.
-Incomplete competencies that have assisted and non-assisted initials can be carried over to the next semester. - 13.
-Utilize the bright yellow competency form for your OR/Sterile Procedure comps. - 14.
-All completed, graded competencies must be handed in by December 8, 2017 to successfully complete this course. - 15.
-Students must open and review all competencies in E-value under REPORTS- Evaluations Student Reports.
+These extra competencies are counted and prove to be of benefit when completing the competency check list. - 9.
+Students may exams during this semester. - 10.
+Utilize the bright yellow competency form for your OR/Sterile Procedure comps. - 11.
+All completed, graded competencies must be handed in by December 10, 2019 to successfully complete this course.